 can make a huge difference to your finances in case of a critical illness.
 The plan covers the cost of medication and hospitalization.
 Many insurance companies in the market cover cancer but they only provide inpatient hospitalization.
 These

-will not provide for the entire cost of treatment.
+health insurance plans will not provide for the entire cost of treatment.
 The impact of cancer is much more than physical.
 It can put you in a pile of debt and if the patient is the breadwinner of the family, there could be several financial difficulties.
-This is where a critical illness cover
+This is where a

 makes all the difference.
 It is a special plan that covers critical illnesses and it provides a lump sum amount at the time of diagnosis so that the cost of medication is covered.
 It comes with a bigger coverage and helps pay for the expensive treatment.
 Additionally, daycare health insurance covers the treatment which requires hospitalization for less than 24 hours.
 It includes procedures like chemotherapy, radiation, dialysis and more.
 You must ensure that your health insurance has a daycare cover as it does not require hospitalization to make the claim.
 The right medical insurance